aristanetworks/avd/docs/contribution/e2e-test/tool-flow.md

 This document describes the responsibilities and runtime flow of the AVD end-to-end test tool.
 It is intended for developers changing or debugging the tool itself.
 For configuration and invocation, see [Using the AVD End-to-End Test Tool](using-the-tool.md).

-The implementation is currently a single script, but the concepts described here are behavioral boundaries rather than a proposed package layout.
+The implementation lives in the importable `tools/e2e_test_avd.py` module.
+The `tools/e2e-test-avd.py` script is a thin command-line wrapper.
+The concepts described here are behavioral boundaries rather than a proposed package layout.

 ## Responsibilities